Twisting cochains and higher torsion: Volodin K-theory

 The higher homotopies $\psi_p, p\geq2$, are all zero for $\cV^n(R)$.
 However, there is a fancier version of the Volodin category with higher homotopies.
 We call it the ``Whitehead category.''
 This is very similar to the original definition of Volodin \cite{V}

-\begin{defn} If $G$ is a subgroup of the group of units of a ring $R$ then the \emph{Whitehead category} $\Wh\bu(R,G)$ is defined to be the simplicial category whose simplicial set of objects consists of pairs $(P,\psi)$ where $\psi$ is an upper-triangular twisting cochain on the category $[k]$ (as in Remark \ref{rem:the total complex of a simplex}) with coefficients in the fixed based chain complex:
+\begin{defn} If $G$ is a subgroup of the group of units of a ring $R$ then the \emph{Whitehead category} $\Wh\bu(R,G)$ is defined to be the simplicial category whose simplicial set of objects consists of pairs $(P,\psi)$ where $\psi$ is an upper-triangular twisting cochain on the category $[k]$ (as in Remark \ref{rem:the total complex of a simplex}) with coefficients in the fixed graded based $R$-module:

 where $P=\coprod P_i$ is a graded poset (a poset with a grading not necessarily related to the ordering).
 By \emph{upper-triangular} we mean that $\psi(\s)(x)$ is a linear combination of $y<x\in P$ for all simplices $\s$ in $[k]$.
 As in the Volodin category, $\Phi_1$ is the identity mapping on $R^P$.